from £55 /night help Price for guests, Nights approx:

-Outside, there are attractive gardens surrounding the Cottage on all three sides of the property including a large rear garden area (with an established orchard), which is not overlooked, and enjoys wonderful views across the valley and over to the fells - and includes a sand-pit, child swings etc.
+Outside, there are attractive gardens surrounding the Cottage on all three sides of the property including a large rear garden area (with an established orchard), which is wonderfully private and not in any way overlooked, and enjoys super views across the valley and over to the fells - and includes a sand-pit, child swings etc.

 |Nearest Amenities||10 km|